ravikumarvc/incubator-tvm/README.md

 [![Azure Pipeline](https://dev.azure.com/tvmai/tvm/_apis/build/status/windows_mac_build?branchName=master)](https://dev.azure.com/tvmai/tvm/_build/latest?definitionId=2&branchName=master)

 Apache TVM (incubating) is a compiler stack for deep learning systems.
-It is designed to close the gap between the productivity-focused deep learning frameworks, and the performance- and efficiency-focused hardware backends.
+It is designed to close the gap between the productivity-focused deep learning frameworks, and the performance and efficiency-focused hardware backends.
 TVM works with deep learning frameworks to provide end to end compilation to different backends.

 License